Brothers (2015 film): Plot

 David later loses his job in school when principal Shobhit Desai learns about David's involvement in street fights.
 Monty, who wants to be a fighter, is then introduced to Suleiman Pasha, a fighting agent who is old friends with Gary, as they trained together.
 Suleiman fixes a match with Mustafa in which Monty is defeated.
 This enrages Gary, but Monty asks for a rematch with Mustafa, where Monty brutally defeats Mustafa after listening to his father’s advice and is declared a selected fighter for R2F by Peter.
 The fight is recorded and uploaded to YouTube, and soon Monty becomes an internet sensation.
 Monty undergoes training to become the R2F champion.
 Meanwhile, David, too, decides to be a full-time fighter, and Jenny encourages him to do so.
 Suleiman is initially unconvinced by David but arranges a match while Monty celebrates his victory at a bar.
 David is soon victorious in the fight and is accepted for R2F after convincing Suleiman of his true potential.
 R2F begins its grand debut and soon becomes a sensation as fighters from all over the world show their interest in the league.
-Monty has a solid time winning till he goes up against Luca, a fighter who is notorious for knocking out his opponents but ends up defeating him in a total knockout, shocking the audience as he becomes the first finalist.
-Meanwhile David the underdog comes up with a good game plan to outlast his opponents to reach the semis.
+Monty easily defeats his opponents till he goes up against Luca, a fighter who is notorious for brutally knocking out his opponents(Gama and Potter) but manages to knock him out, shocking the audience as he becomes the first finalist.
+Meanwhile David the underdog comes up with a robust game plan to outlast his opponents (Ronnie and Tenzin) to reach the semis.
 There, he fights Hammer; an aggressive fighter who kicks the cage, injuring Gary.
-This causes David to violently assault Hammer in retaliation, and he too advances to the finale.
+This leads to David going in all out attack mode to violently assault Hammer in retaliation, and he too advances to the finale.
 After beating their last opponents the brothers are now the finalists and their identities as siblings are revealed to the public causing massive media coverage for the R2F.